 Advanced Searching (In Library)

-This article will get you on your way for advanced searches to help you find and maintain your library.
-Remember that any search query you make can be used to create a Smart List.
+This article will guide you through advanced search queries to help you organize and maintain your library.
+Any search query you make can also be used to create a Smart List.

 Note: If you are looking for full-text search for your library, please download the desktop app.
 The web app library search is currently metadata only.
 Any notes/tags/annotations are fully searchable in either venue.